Welcome to the English Education Program

 What happens after I graduate with my B.A. in English Education?

-What if I finish the major and decide teaching isn't for me?
+What if I discover that teaching isn't for me?
 Is the English Education major only for future English teachers?